 Vaccine Damage Payments Unit

-You cannot claim for a child until they are 2 years old.
+You cannot claim for a child until they are at least two (2) years old.
 You must claim for an adult by applying by whichever is the latest of these dates:

 Statutory Award Scheme for Vaccine Injury in the United Kingdom